-A comedy about what happens when we begin to question our stories by the author who brought you Off the Derech Dolorosa...
+A comedy about what happens when our faith is thrown into crisis by the author who brought you Off the Derech Dolorosa...

 Photo: Karen Feldman, 2024